Simple Pruning Technique Improves Tomato Harvest

 Tomato LaddersPlants grown on Tomato Ladders and other narrow supports benefit from pruning.

-If space in your garden is at a premium, or if you're supporting plants with tomato ladders or stakes, it's best to prune your tomatoes to one or two main stems.
+If space in your garden is at a premium, or if you're supporting plants with tomato ladders or stakes, it's best to prune your tomato plants to one or two main stems.
 To do this, pinch out all suckers.
 Otherwise, suckers will grow into additional stems and create a wide, bushy plant.
 The remaining main stems will grow strong and sturdy and will be easier to secure to the supports' uprights with plant ties.

 Gardeners using Tomato Cages or Tomato Towers to support plants often pinch out the suckers on the lower stems but allow suckers higher up on the plant to grow.